Inter Island Azores Ferry | Ferries in the Azores

 A) Blue Line

 Lets start with the blue line.
 As mentioned it simply is just a 30 minute ride between Madalena (Pico) and Horta (Faial).
-In the summer time for instance, this ferry has ~8 rides in each direction starting in the morning and ending in the evening time.
-Below is the full schedule based on time of year:
+In the summer time for instance, this ferry has ~6 rides in each direction starting in the morning and ending in the evening time.
+Below is the schedule from June to September.
+For the other times of year click on that link above!

 B) Green Line